Liliana Gil Valletta: Affiliations

 In 2021, Valletta was appointed as independent director joining the board of RCN Television, part of the Ardila Lulle Organization traded under RCNTELEVI.
 In 2019, Valletta was voted as an independent director joining the board of directors for Zumiez (NASDQ: ZUMZ).
 Valletta is part of the leas than 1% of public board seats held by a Hispanic woman in the U.S..
 In 2011, Valletta was selected by the World Economic Forum as a Young Global Leader.
 She is a board member of the Women’s Leadership Board of Harvard’s Kennedy School.
 She is a member of The Global Diversity and Inclusion Foundation, and a member of the National Society of Hispanic MBAs.
 In 2010 she served as co-chair of St. Jude Children’s Research Hospital's Gala por la Vida NY.

 Personal life

-Valletta is married to former NFL player and co-founder of Mission Chris Valletta, who was also in season four of The Apprentice.
+Gil was married to former National Football League player and co-founder of Mission Chris Valletta, who was also in season four of The Apprentice.